nestybox/sysbox/sysbox-in-docker/README.md

 ## Execution

-Sysbox-In-Docker environment can be created in three simple steps:
+The Sysbox-In-Docker environment can be created in a few simple steps:

 1) Pick the Linux distribution on which to run Sysbox by choosing one of the Makefile targets displayed below.
+This instruction must be executed from the 'sysbox' repository folder, and not from within the 'sysbox-in-docker' one.

     ```
     $ make sysbox-in-docker